+{The strength of this new imaging method lies in its robustness with respect to sparsity of the geophone array, inaccuracy of the wave velocity model, presence of spurious arrivals in the NCFs (Supplementary Note 4) and their imperfect convergence towards the Green's functions (Supplementary Note 1).
+Despite the seemingly random feature of the computed NCFs (Supplementary Note 3), matrix imaging provides a coherent image of the internal structure of the volcano at an unprecedented resolution to the best of our knowledge.
+This robustness with respect to data quality and migration model inaccuracy is a great asset with respect to more computationally intensive methods such as full waveform inversion.

-{The strength of this new imaging method lies in its robustness with respect to sparsity of the geophone array and inaccuracy of the wave velocity model.
-In the future, it will be combined with time-lapse ability resulting from reiteration surveys at active unresting volcanoes and can be coupled with multiparameter data analysis from other classic monitoring networks.
+In the future, matrix imaging will be combined with time-lapse ability resulting from reiteration surveys at active unresting volcanoes and can be coupled with multi-parameter data analysis from other classic monitoring networks.
 Matrix imaging can therefore become a revolutionary game changer in the way scientists understand and model volcanic systems and how volcano observatories monitor their evolving dynamics to forecast their potential for hazardous eruptive activity that threatens the lives of 800 million people living within 100 km from a dangerous volcano~\cite{Papale2019}.}